wlsf82/protractor-and-webrtc/README.md

 Protractor is also Node.js based, so we will use npm (node package manager) to install it.

-From the project's root directory, run the bellow command:
+From the project's root directory (in another console's tab), run the bellow command:

 `npm i protractor@5.0.0 -D`